phantomstacks/sopsctl/pkg/services/editor/README.md

 # Editor Package

 A simple Go package for launching editors from CLI applications, inspired by kubectl's editor implementation.
-Perfect for creating commands like `pflux edit secret` that need to pause execution while the user edits a file.
+Perfect for creating commands like `sopsctl edit secret` that need to pause execution while the user edits a file.

 ## Features